diogo-pessoa/annotations/content/post/python/python-poetry-lock-wrong-solution-to-the-right-problem.md

 ## **📌 Introduction**

-I reflecting on dependency management in Python with **Poetry**, which provides a `poetry.lock` file to ensure **reproducibility**.
+Reflecting on dependency management in Python with **Poetry**, which provides a `poetry.lock` file to ensure **reproducibility**.
 However, after diving deeper into its mechanics, a key question emerged:

 > **Does `poetry.lock` solve the right problem, or is it simply a workaround for a deeper issue?**